digitalflypaper/mediaServer/README.md

 ### Viewing Files

-1. In the file list, find the file you want to view.
+1. Find the file you want to view in the file list.
 2. Click the "View" button next to the file.
 3. The file will open in the viewer:
    - Videos and audio will have playback controls